NGC 3613

 NGC 3613 is an elliptical galaxy in the constellation Ursa Major.
-It was discovered by the astronomer William Herschel on April 8, 1793.
-NGC 3613 is the center of a cluster of galaxies, and has an estimated globular cluster population of over 2,000.
+It was discovered by the Grman-British astronomer William Herschel on 8 April 1793.
+The galaxy has an apparent visual magnitude of 10.8 with an angular size of 3.9±× arcminute.
+It is located at a distance of 30.1 Mpc.
+NGC 3613 is positioned at the center of a cluster of 12 galaxies that includes NGC 3610.